Marketing Channels for Real Estate Investors

 Your skip trace of phone numbers should include a check against the FTC do-not-call registry, and flag those registered phone numbers to keep you compliant with the laws.

 You will need to determine if Ringless Voicemail is allowable by law in your state.
-Some states such as Florida require strict prior consent before sending tele-communication to phone numbers, which includes RVM.
+This has begun to shift in legal standpoints, and many states such as Florida do require strict prior consent before sending RVM.

 Best For